ijzer/cwbot-ndy/doc/readme.txt

 The Director downloads all new chats and kmails, and is responsible for transmitting all chats and kmails.
-All new communications are passed to the Managers, in order of decreasing priority.
+All new communications are passed to the Managers, in order of decreasing priority -- but each manager processes the communication separately.
 Each manager independently decides whether a chat/kmail is "interesting", based on its own criteria.
 For example, the SingleChannelManager filters out chats by their channel.
 If a chat is received on a different channel, that particular manager will not forward the chat to its modules.
 Chat-based managers may also be configured to reply to PMs.
 Once a manager decides to process a communication, it is passed to its modules in a systematic way.
-For example, the chat-based managers pass the chat to every module, collect all the replies, and transmits each one as a separate chat.
-The MessageManager passes new kmails to its modules in order of priority, but stops as soon as one module sends a reply.
+The included managers use a "waterfall" principle.
+For example, a chat-based manager passes an incoming chat to modules in order of priority, but stops as soon as one module sends a reply.
+The MessageManager functions in a similar manner, but uses Kmails instead.

 Managers also allow extended capabilities.
 For example, the HoboChannelManager polls the clan raid logs and updates its modules